annous246/MealTrackr-mobile-app/README.md

 <p align="center">
-Swipeat is a simple and efficient meal tracking app.
+Swipeat is a simple and efficient meal tracking  cross-platform App.
 Add meals once, then swipe daily to log them — fast, easy, and consistent.
 </p>